Badgerati/Pode.Web/docs/Tutorials/Actions/ProgressBar.md

 # Progress Bar

-This page details the output actions available to Progress Bars.
+This page details the actions available to Progress Bars.

 ## Update

-To update the value or the colour of a progress bar on the page, you can use [`Update-PodeWebProgress`](../../../Functions/Outputs/Update-PodeWebProgress):
+To update the value or the colour of a progress bar on the page, you can use [`Update-PodeWebProgress`](../../../Functions/Actions/Update-PodeWebProgress):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(